Morss/flask-docker/README.md

 # flask-docker
-Example code to run a python flask app in a docker container.
+Frontend and API server configuration in Vagrant/Docker.
 To be used as a jump off point for other projects.

 ### With Vagrant